dmikushin/mindquantum/docs/source/installation.rst

 directly from Pypi and use one of the pre-compiled binaries: :ref:`install_from_pypi`.

-If you are looking into doing some development with MindQuantum on your local machine, we highly recommend you using one of the scripts provided to build MindQuantum locally: :ref:`install_locally`.
+If you are looking into doing some development with MindQuantum on your local machine, we highly recommend you using one of the scripts provided to build MindQuantum locally: :ref:`build_locally_for_devs`.
 In that case, you might want to install some of the required programs and libraries.
 See one of the sub-sections under :ref:`requirements` for your particular system for more information in order to find out how to achieve that.
+Additionally, if you plan to link some libraries you are developping to MindQuantum, have a look at the :ref:`install_locally`.
+This will guide you into adding MindQuantum as a third-party library into your other projects.

 If you plan on distributing the version of MindQuantum you have compiled on your system, we would suggest that you have a look at :ref:`build_wheels`.